suse-edge/suse-edge.github.io/docs/dev_howto/create-a-simple-container-image-obs.md

 ## Enable container builds in the project config

 * Select "Your Home Project" (Left Nav menu)
+* Select the "Subprojects" tab
+* Select the subproject you have created (e.g. containers)
 * Select the "Project Config" tab
 * Paste the following code: